Unifying Message Passing Algorithms Under the Framework of Constrained Bethe Free Energy Minimization: Introduction

-Large-scale sparse signal reconstruction is relevant to communication systems that are under-determined, e.g., the active user detection problem in massive machine-type communication (mMTC) and channel estimation problem in mmWave broadband communication.
-Among different kinds of techniques, one class based on the Bayesian framework is termed sparse Bayesian learning (SBL).
-Both VMP (including its special case EM) and GAMP are applicable~\cite{Shutin2011,Maechler2012,Zou2016}.
-Therefore, they have been applied in the literature for estimating sparse channels, e.g.,~\cite{Karseras2015,Mo2014,Stockle2016}, and also for active user detection on random access channels~\cite{Utkovski2017}.
+Large-scale sparse signal recovery (SSR) is relevant to communication systems that are under-determined, e.g., active user detection in massive machine-type communications (mMTC) and channel estimation in millimeter wave communications.
+Among the existing techniques, one class based on the empirical Bayesian framework is termed sparse Bayesian learning (SBL).
+Both VMP (including its special case EM) and (G)AMP are applicable~\cite{Shutin2011,Schniter2013,Rangan2012_AMP_EM, GGAMP_SBL_2018}.
+Therefore, they have been applied in the literature for activity detection on random access channels~\cite{Utkovski2017, mutual_broadcast}, estimating sparse channels~\cite{Mo2014, Karseras2015, Stockle2016}, spatial modulation~\cite{Wu_EM_AMP_16}, and joint user activity detection and channel estimation~\cite{Joint_channel_user_activity_one, Joint_channel_user_activity_two}. { The convergence of (G)AMP is case-dependent.
+It can easily diverge when the channel is rank-deficient and/or correlated.
+Therefore, the work \cite{FanHao2017SEU,Luo_UTAMP} introduced a linear preprocessing step to de-correlate the observations and reduce the system dimension.}\looseness=-1